jillsyro/DST-deKort/README.md

 Recreation of figure 2 in de Kort et al. (2020).

 The .Rmd file contains code with my work.
-The finalreport.pdf file is the same content exported PDF format.
+The finalreport.pdf file is the same content exported to PDF format.
 The 'data' folder contains data from de Kort et al. that I used in my reproduction attempt.